 Call for offers is often confused with best and final, and both are competitive rounds, but they sit at different points.
 Call for offers is the first round, where all interested buyers submit initial offers.
 Best and final is the second round, where the seller invites a shortlist of 2 to 4 top bidders to sharpen price and terms.

-Per PropRise, the call for offers window runs 10 to 21 days, while best and final compresses to 3 to 7 days and demands more specific terms, proof of funds, and near-contract precision.
+The call for offers window typically runs 10 to 21 days, while best and final compresses to 3 to 7 days and demands more specific terms, proof of funds, and near-contract precision.
 The first round is a wide net to find the serious contenders; the second round narrows to the finalists and extracts their true ceiling.

 Frequently Asked Questions